mebusy/notes/dev_notes/Compiler4_SyntaxAnalysis.md

 We call such a sequence of replacements a ***derivation*** of -(id) from E. This derivation provides a proof that the string -(**id**) is one particular instance of an expression.

 For a general definition of derivation, consider a nonterminal A in the middle of a sequence of grammar symbols, as in αAβ , where α and β are arbitrary strings of grammar symbols.
 Suppose A → γ is a production.
 Then, we write αAβ ⇒ αγβ.
 The symbol ⇒ means, "derives in one step."
-When a sequence of derivation steps α₁ ⇒ α₂ ⇒ ... ⇒ αn rewrites α₁ to αn, we say at ***derives*** an.
+When a sequence of derivation steps α₁ ⇒ α₂ ⇒ ... ⇒ αn rewrites α₁ to αn, we say α₁ ***derives*** an.

 Often, we wish to say, "derives in zero or more steps."
 For this purpose, we can use the symbol ⇒<sup>\*</sup>.
 Thus,